-A little while ago I got an email from a 24-year-old man in South Africa.
-That’s him to the right.
+A a few years ago I got an email from a 24-year-old man in South Africa.
+That’s him below.
 His name is Daniel and he had questions of the kind I hear more and more often these days.
 Daniel has a good job, he’s on track for the usual sort of successful, modern, urban life that we’re all supposed to want, but his heart just isn’t in it.
 Instead he’s wondering about living more deliberately, building his own home in the country, growing some of his own food, and creating a self-directed rural life for himself.
 I call this “modern homesteading” and my previous posts on the topic prompted Daniel to reach out to me with questions.
 Modern homesteading is exactly what I set out to do when I was 24, so I know exactly what drives Daniel to leave the beaten path.
 What you’ll find here is the first of three parts of the Q&A email exchange Daniel and I had.
 Read on to see our full conversation.

 A Little About Daniel